souldern/souldern.github.io/home/announcements/sandy-gray-1924-2020.md

 Sandy was born in Bombay 96 years ago this month.
 His father, Sir Alexander George Gray, was a bank manager there.
-He returned to England with his mother, Dulce, and older sister, Diné, just before his 4 th birthday and from then on spent from April to September with his mother and nanny in Berkshire where they lived on a small farm and the rest of the year with his grandparents and nanny in Berkhamstead.
+He returned to England with his mother, Dulce, and older sister, Diné, just before his 4th birthday and from then on spent from April to September with his mother and nanny in Berkshire where they lived on a small farm and the rest of the year with his grandparents and nanny in Berkhamstead.
 His mother went back to India every winter.
 His